 Like many other mainframe systems the UNIVAC 9400 features a channel system for the connection of peripheral equipment.
 Slow peripheral devices (like the punch card reader, printer, etc.) are connected using multiplex channels while high speed devices (like disks and tapes) are connected using selector channels.
 These selector channels allow for transfer rates of up to 333 kB/s - a remarkably transfer rate for this time.

 The standard software for the UNIVAC 9400 included many libraries, an assembler and compilers for the languages FORTRAN and COBOL.
 In addition to that a report generator (comparable to IBM's RPG-II and RPG-III implementations) was available to facilitate commercial data processing.

 One of the most impressive parts of a UNIVAC 9400 is the system console featuring literally hundreds of incandescent lights.
 This makes it possible to monitor about 600 internal register bits while operating and maintaining the machine.
 After working with such a system for some time, the operating personnel got a feeling for usual and unusual light patterns which helped a great deal to track down bugs.

-The price of an UNIVAC mainframe system was incredibly high and approximate a chain of new cars with a length of 2,3 kilometers.
-Incredible: UNIVAC 9400 = 470 cars (Volkswagen beatle)
+The price of an UNIVAC mainframe system was incredibly high and would have paid for a chain of new cars with a length of 2,3 kilometers.
+Incredible: UNIVAC 9400 = 470 cars (Volkswagen Beetle)

 We would like to thank to the UNISYS Corporation for funding all trucking of the big machines.
 We would also like to thank Dr. Jürgen Steen from the Historical Museum Frankfurt for lending several UNIVAC boards.
 Reparations are quite difficult without comparative boards.